-There will be a new programme for the next year, with something to suit everyone.
+The programme for the coming year will feature many of the walks we had to cancel, with something to suit everyone.
 If you intend to go, please contact the Leader at least the day before stating where you will meet.
 In the event of very bad weather confirm with leader on the day to see if the walk is going ahead.